VladislavGlupak/Gas_Token_GSTKN/README.md

 # Gas_Token_Smart_contract_GSTKN

-This repository represents my own token "Gas Token" as a as a continuation of the project "Gas Promotion Smart Contract"
+This project repository represents a pay-to-earn promotion where a gas station owner can offer their customers rewards through gasoline purchases.
+The administrator manages the promotion and the customer decides how to use their rewards.

 # ...IN PROGRESS...
 Will be updated soon...:)